matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 ## Reading the Counter value

 Let's create a small script for viewing the value of the counter.
-For the sake of simplicity we will keep in the same folder as the hardhat project, but we will not use any hardhat-specific features in it.
-The script is quite straightforward and is equivalent to the one of `ethers`.
+For the sake of simplicity we will keep in the same folder as the hardhat project, but in order to keep the tutorial generic we will not use any hardhat-specific features in it.

 ### Getting the ABI of the Counter